notional-labs/seahorse/README.md

 [Arch Linux](archlinux.org) was a very deliberate choice: In contrast to other distributions, arch packages are always up-to-date.
 Additionally, the arch user repository offers a wide variety of easy to install packages contributed by the community.

-## Vital Information:
+### Vital Information:

-- designed to be used with your favorite CI system
+- designed to be consumed by your favorite CI system and used in the production of ready made system images.

   - defaults to GitHub Actions